dannycab/phy481msu/notes/19-slides.md

 Note:
 * CORRECT ANSWER: D
-* The formula is for the perfect dipole.
+* The formula works far from the dipole only.

 </section>